-Penguins live in the Southern Hemisphere that is the southern half of the earth.
+Penguins live in the Southern Hemisphere, which is the southern half of the earth.

-They live mostly Antarctica, South America, South Africa, New Zealand and Galapagos Islands.
+They live mostly in Antarctica, South America, South Africa, New Zealand, and Galapagos Islands.

 Penguins spend half of their time on land and the other half in the water.

 Their tuxedo appearance is called countershading and works as camouflage on land and in the water.

-Seal leopards, sea lions, orcas, skuas, snakes, sharks, and fox are all predators of the penguins.
+Seal leopards, sea lions, orcas, skuas, snakes, sharks, and foxes are all predators of penguins.

-Global warming and oil spills also hurt penguin’s habitat.
+Global warming and oil spills also hurt the penguin’s habitat.

-When male penguins are ready to find a mate they let out loud calls to attract a female.
+When male penguins are ready to find a mate, they make loud calls to attract a female.

-When penguins find mates they sing to each other so they can recognize their voices.
+After penguins find mates, they sing to each other so they can recognize their voices.

 How are baby penguins born?
 Female penguins lay their eggs on the shore.
-1-2 eggs are laid, but usually 1 hatches.
+1-2 eggs are laid, but usually 1 hatch.

 Penguins take very good care of their eggs.
-After the female penguin lays her egg she goes out to look for food.
+After the female penguin lays her egg, she looks for food.
 The male penguin will sit on the egg to protect it until she returns.
-When she comes back he leaves to look for food.
+When she comes back, the male leaves to look for food.